 Couric's first job was as a desk assistant at ABC, where she worked under anchorman Sam Donaldson, among others.
 Shortly thereafter, she began working at the Washington bureau of the fledgling Cable News Network (CNN).
 For the next seven years, Couric worked at CNN bureaus around the country as a producer and, when she could, as an on-air reporter.
 In 1987, she returned to Washington and took a job as a reporter at an NBC affiliate station there.

 Couric was an instant hit with viewers, who related well to her pleasant, charming demeanor and her surprisingly hard-hitting journalistic style.
-During her early years on Today, she conducted many sought-after interviews with individuals such as First Lady Hillary Rodham Clinton, Anita Hill, George Bush, General Norman Schwarzkopf, Colin Powell, and Jerry Seinfeld.
+During her early years on Today, she conducted many sought-after interviews with individuals such as First Lady Hillary Rodham Clinton, Anita Hill, George Bush, General Norman Schwarzkopf, Colin Powell and Jerry Seinfeld.
 Her comfortable on-screen rapport with Gumbel (although the two were famously contentious off-camera) proved the key to the show's growing popularity, and in 1993 Today surpassed ABC's Good Morning America in the ratings to regain its position as the most-watched morning newsmagazine in the country.

 Beginning in the summer of 1993, Couric also cohosted another prime-time newsmagazine, Now, with Tom Brokaw and Katie Couric.
 It was eventually absorbed into the more popular program Dateline, and Couric continued her duties on Today, which continued to solidify its hold on the top spot in the Nielsen ratings and expand the definition of a morning news program.
 For her part, Couric had become the undisputed star of morning television.
 In early 1997, Gumbel left Today and was replaced by Matt Lauer, who had served as the show's news anchor since 1994.